What are Payment Processing Fees?

 For a business to process credit card payments, it must interlink the credit card network to a merchant account.
 A merchant account lets a company accept credit card payments, and the merchant account provider deposits the payments in the merchant’s bank account at regular intervals.

 The merchant account provider charges a small fee on top of the interchange fee depending on the volume of transactions and type of business.
 In addition to the per-transaction fee, it may also charge a monthly maintenance fee and an additional fee for transactions that are disputed by customers.

 3. How the card is processed

 The amount of payment processing fees will also depend on how the card is processed.
-Usually, customers can make in-store transactions by swiping their card, over-the-phone transactions, online transactions, etc. and they all carry different levels of risk.
+Customers can make in-store transactions by swiping their card, over-the-phone transactions, online transactions, etc., and they all carry different levels of risk.

 Payments made by swiping a card at the cashier are less risky, and therefore, are charged lower fees.
 Online transactions and over-the-phone transactions carry a higher risk since fraudsters may use stolen or lost cards to make purchases, and therefore, attract processing fees.

 Types of Fees Included in Payment Processing Fees